School Supplies

 Timetables

 Just like in high school, you will have a timetable for each semester of university.
-In first year your timetables are already made for you.
-You can access your timetables in early July on ACORN, U of T’s student information service, and a hub for everything you need to manage your student life.
+In first year, your timetables are made for you.
+You can access your timetables in early July on ACORN, U of T’s student information service and a hub for everything you need to manage your student life.
 A timetable provides the times, locations, and sections for the lectures (LEC), tutorials (TUT), and practicals (PRA) for each one of your courses throughout the week.
-Above is a sample first-year EngSci timetable from 2019.
+Above is a sample first-year EngSci timetable from 2024 Fall.
 You’ll see similarities with your timetable for the upcoming semester.

 It may seem overwhelming at first glance, but don’t worry!
 For example, the PRA time slot for ESC101 from 5-7 p.m. on Thursday is optional time allotted for meeting with your Praxis group.

 Don’t worry if details such as room numbers haven’t shown up on your own timetable yet – they will be added before the start of classes.
 It is also typical to see timetable conflicts between courses early in the summer while the timetable is being finalized.
-We advise you to wait until mid-August to report any conflicts as they should be resolved before then.
+We advise you to wait at least until mid-August to report any conflicts to your academic advisors as they should be resolved before then.
 Also, make sure to check your timetables right before the first day of classes, as last-minute changes may occur.

 Reading Your Timetable